 What is the IRDAI Grade A Assistant Manager exam pattern?

-Phase II is a descriptive exam with three papers of 100 marks each: English Language, Economic & Social Issues affecting Insurance, and Insurance & Management.
-Each paper lasts 60 minutes, and answers are written on answer sheets.
-Papers are in English and Hindi, except the English paper, which is only in English.
+Phase 2 is a descriptive exam with three papers: English (Descriptive), Economic & Social Issues in Insurance, and Insurance & Management.
+Each paper carries 100 marks and is of 60 minutes duration.
+Answers must be written in descriptive form, and papers are available in English and Hindi, except the English Descriptive paper, which is conducted only in English.

 Also Check: IRDAI Grade A Exam Date 2026